Lost Stars

 "Lost Stars" is an original song performed by Maroon 5 frontman Adam Levine for the romantic comedy-drama film Begin Again.
 It was released on June 23, 2014, through ALXNDR, 222 Records, Polydor, and Interscope in the United States.

 The song was written and produced by Gregg Alexander, Danielle Brisebois, Nick Lashley and Nick Southwood.
 It was recorded in New York City at Electric Lady Studios in mid-2012.
 "Lost Stars" also includes two versions, one for actress Keira Knightley and the other by Levine titled "Into the Night Mix", which are included on the film's soundtrack, with the original version appearing on the deluxe edition of Maroon 5's fifth studio album V (2014).
 Levine is also noted for his falsetto usage in the chorus.

 "Lost Stars" was performed live for the first time on the season finale of The Voice's season seven by Levine and his team member Matt McAndrew.
 Their performance peaked at number 83 on the US Billboard Hot 100.
 Later, Levine performed the song with his band Maroon 5 at the 87th Academy Awards on February 22, 2015.
+A version by New Radicals led by Alexander and Brisebois was released on August 23, 2024, alongside "Murder on the Dancefloor", originally performed by Sophie Ellis-Bextor.